 If the candidate can provide insight into their thought process, describe the specific changes they made and the results, along with what they learned from the experience and how they will approach a similar situation in the future and you have a candidate who easily adapts to change, can maintain productivity under pressure, and thrives in uncertain situations.
 They are more likely to lead their sales teams to a successful future by navigating and adapting to uncontrollable and unpredictable economic, technological, and financial changes.

-“To hire a good Sales Manager, it is important to clearly understand who you are looking for, as well as have a streamlined to accurately and accurately select top performers from the crowd. effective."
+“To hire a good Sales Manager, it is important to clearly understand who you are looking for, as well as have a streamlined recruitment process to accurately and accurately select top performers from the crowd. effective."

 They also need to be tech and data savvy